-How to reduce your carbon footprint: Simple and easy steps to fight climate change
+How to reduce your carbon footprint: steps to fight climate change

-Before we get going though, a few of you might be wondering what exactly we mean by ‘carbon footprint’.
+Before we get going though, you might be wondering what exactly we mean by ‘carbon footprint’.

-Carbon footprint is a way of measuring our impact on global warming.
-Your carbon footprint is based on the amount of greenhouse gas emissions (GHG) released into the atmosphere, as a direct result of your daily life.
+A carbon footprint is a way of measuring something’s impact on global warming.
+It’s based on the amount of greenhouse gas emissions (GHG) released into the atmosphere.

 How to reduce your carbon footprint at home